Gigafactory Texas: Austin

 By the end of July 2020, construction had begun.
 The Tesla Gigafactory received state tax incentives worth about $50 million through the Texas Tax Code Chapter 313 program.

-The first fully completed Tesla Model Y rolled off the line at Giga Texas in the last week of August 2021 under trial production.

 Tesla announced a manufacturing training program in cooperation with Austin Community College District on June 15, 2021.
 The program was expected to start in August 2021 and the course was to last 14 weeks.

-In December 2021, Elon Musk estimated that Giga Texas will require a total investment of at least $10B and may employ as much as 20,000 employees within the company.
-Observers have spotted production cars in and outside of the factory.
+The first fully completed Tesla Model Y rolled off the line at Giga Texas in the last week of August 2021 under trial production.
+In December 2021, Elon Musk estimated that Giga Texas will require a total investment of at least $10B and may employ as many as 20,000 employees within the company.

-As of March 2022, Tesla battery manufacturers CATL and Panasonic are scouting sites for battery factories in the US, including Kansas and Oklahoma (which are within close proximity of Giga Texas), Mexico and Canada.

-The State of Kansas and Panasonic announced in July 2022 that a Battery Factory location had been selected in De Soto, KS (at former Sunflower Army Ammunition facility).
-Huge subsidies ($1 billion) and abatements were granted to Panasonic organized by Governor Laura Kelly (D).
+In early 2022 Tesla battery suppliers CATL and Panasonic were reportedly scouting sites for battery factories in North America, including Kansas, Oklahoma, Mexico and Canada.
+Panasonic announced in July 2022 that the company selected De Soto, Kansas (at the former Sunflower Army Ammunition Plant) to build a battery factory.
+Large subsidies and abatements were granted to Panasonic, organized by Governor Laura Kelly.

 Equipment

 Die casting

 During the night of January 18/19, 2021, concrete foundations for three Giga Press high-press die-casting machines were poured at the north-east corner Giga Texas factory location.

-On January 21, 2021 the first Giga Press components started to arrive on site in crates and shipping containers.
+On January 21, 2021, the first Giga Press components started to arrive on site in crates and shipping containers.

-On January 22, 2021 the base frame of the first Giga Press was unboxed and craned into position.
+On January 22, 2021, the base frame of the first Giga Press was unboxed and craned into position.

+Ramp-up

+Some time in late June 2022, Gigafactory Texas reached a run rate of 1,000 units a week.
+On December 15, 2022, Gigafactory Texas reached a run rate of 3,000 units a week.